-Rock Academy is proud to present The Music Of Prince on Friday and Saturday January 28 and 29.
+Rock Academy is proud to present The Music Of Prince on Friday and Saturday February 18 and 19.
 Featuring the music of one of America's most iconic and prolific songwriters, performed by Rock Academy students.
 Please join us for two magical evenings of song and celebration at the beautiful Woodstock Playhouse.
-Tickets will be released in the coming weeks.

 We are proud to send out a big "thank you!" to our 2021 Theatre Festival Sponsors; the Community Leaders who are helping to sustain and care for the Iconic Woodstock Playhouse and our community.
 Please frequent their businesses to show your appreciation for their leadership.
 Click on their ads to follow the link to their website.

 To view the names of our wonderful Friends, Patrons & Woodstock Playhouse Family Members who have helped to sustain us as we emerged from 2020, or if you wish to join them by becoming a friend or patron in support of the Woodstock Playhouse, click here.

 Or mail a check to:

 Woodstock Playhouse, 103 Mill Hill Road, Woodstock NY 12498